Quick Site Links

 Why is the prize given?
 The prize is given in recognition of work these artists have created in the three years previous to the award year.
 It is not a life-time achievement award.

 Who chooses the artists?
-The artists are chosen by a nominating committee that changes yearly and by the SD Art Prize executive committee.
-The nominating committee consists of those artist recipients from the previous year and the art professionals who have contributed to the SD Art Prize catalog.
-Each nominator is asked to choose an established and an emerging artist.
-The New Contemporaries venue director is also allowed to make one nomination of an emerging artist.
-The Established artists for the current year choose the emerging artists to mentor and with which to exhibit.
+The artists are chosen by a nominating committee that changes yearly and by the SD Art Prize committee.
+The nominating committee now consiste of the art professionals who have contributed to the SD Art Prize catalog.
 All artists nominated are considered worthy of the award.
-Established Artist are chosen by the SD Art Prize Committee each year to maintain a balance of age, gender, medium and ethnicity.
+Four Artist finalist are chosen by the SD Art Prize Committee each year to maintain a balance of age, gender, medium and ethnicity.
+After the show at the Athenaeum Music & Arts Library, the SD Arr Prize Committee choses the final recipient of the cash prize.

 Who chooses the work for the show?
 The artists choose the work for the show in cooperation with the curator of the space.

 Is the public involved in the choice?
 The public can make suggestions of artist whom they think are worthy of the prize.
-Public suggestions are passed on to the nominators through the SD Art Prize Survey
+Public suggestions are passed on to the nominators through the SD Art Prize Survey.
+In 2021, we are once again adding a Public Choice Award.
+Voting will be held at the gallery and through the smart device app SD View Art Now

 How can the public comment on the show?
 There is a guest book at the exhibition and all visitors are welcome to make comments about the show.
 Comments can also be sent to firstname.lastname@example.org or as above you can help us Enliven the SD Art Scene by filling in our SD Art Prize Survey.